Have you ever had to learn something, like a process or procedure and then have to perform it on demand?

 It’s a terrible feeling to pay for a digital course and leave it unfinished.
 Or, you do finish it, but you don’t apply the knowledge you’ve learned.
 Or, you do apply what you’ve learned, and you don’t get the results you were looking for or were promised.

-I want to help you to give your audience the maximum benefits from your product.
+I want to help you to give your audience the maximum benefits of your product.

 After all, you are the expert!